Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Daily conditions distributions

-Wind generation capacities are taken from \cite{UW_website}, along with their daily mean profile.
-The wind process mean $\mu_w(t)$ is obtained from the formula where $\mu_w(t_D) \in \mathbb{R}_+^{n_w}$ is the daily wind mean profile at time-of-day $t_D$, and $p_{w,\text{annual}}(t_M) \in [0,1]$ is the annual wind profile relative to its peak at month $t_M$ of the year. \\ Hourly wind generation process $W_t$ is multivariate normal: where $p_{w,\sigma} \in [0,1]$ is a constant ($=0.15$) that multiplies the mean $\mu_w(t)$, to obtain a standard deviation that is a fixed fraction of the mean. $diag(x)$ is a square diagonal matrix, with the elements of $x$ as its diagonal, assuming wind generators to be uncorrelated. $W_t$ is truncated to stay in the range between $0$ and the generator's capacity.
+The hourly wind generation $W_t$ is multivariate normal: where $p_{w,\sigma} \in [0,1]$ is a constant ($=0.15$) that multiplies the mean $\mu_w(t)$, to obtain a standard deviation that is a fixed fraction of the mean; $diag(x)$ is a square diagonal matrix, with the elements of $x$ as its diagonal, assuming wind generators to be uncorrelated; and $W_t$ is truncated to stay in the range between $0$ and the generator's capacity.